The topic of this story has become so overrated now that it is bordering cliche territory.

 He peeked his head up from his phone screen, “Oh, that is a Picasso!”
 He said.
 As if to show off that he is so well cultured and knows so much about art.

 I was disappointed & felt let down.
 If only he didn’t have such a shitty personality I could’ve liked him.
 But I didn’t want to give up on him yet.
 I thought maybe it would pass and beneath the surface, he would act like the guy I hoped he would be.
-I had planned to have my picture taken in front of one of the paintings because: 1.
+I had planned to have my picture taken in front of one of the paintings because of 1.
 I love pictures 2.
 I love art 3.
 I love to take pictures next to art.
-I was thinking which painting and which time would be ideal to ask him to snap a photo of me using my iPhone.
+I was thinking about which painting and which time would be ideal to ask him to snap a photo of me using my iPhone.
 He impatiently took one.
 “You look great.
 Let’s go!”

 As we were walking by I saw a little baby hysterically crying in their father’s arms.
 I could never have babies with this man, I thought to myself.
 I couldn’t even make eggs with him, my biological clock spoke out to me.